I live in terror of not being misunderstood

 ♦ Evensong: evening prayer in the Anglican Church;

 ♦ acts of violence in Grosvenor Square: an exclusive area of London where one would not expect rough characters;

-♦ Oxonian: meaning from Oxford, in this case, educated or gentlemanly;
+♦ Oxonian: meaning from Oxford, used in the sense of educated or gentlemanly;

 ♦ duties exacted from one after one’s death: inheritance tax.

-This list is not exhaustive, indeed, it omits four other outmoded references worth examining in detail: provincial pulpits, Wagnerian manner, Anabaptists and agricultural depression.
+This list is not exhaustive, indeed, it omits these four outmoded references that are worth examining in detail:

 I Don’t Wish To Preach